Weekend what's on guide

 Sunrise Walk for Hospice

 Gather friends, family and your work colleagues and enjoy a 5km walk/fun run around the Auckland Botanic Gardens.
 Step by step you will be remembering and honouring someone special you love, whilst raising vital funds for Totara Hospice South Auckland.
-Dress to the theme of the Rainbow to receive fun prizes.
-After the walk enjoy a free sausage sizzle, face painting for the kids and a few giveaways.
+Walk enjoy a free sausage sizzle, face painting for the kids and a few giveaways.

 Fishing Competition and Summer Festival